 - Determine MIPS eligibility.
 Are you below the low-volume threshold of seeing fewer than 200 Medicare patients AND billing Medicare less than $90,000 per year?
 Is 2019 your first year billing Medicare?
 Is your organization an FQHC, hospital or facility?
 If the answer is yes, MIPS does NOT apply to you in 2019.

 - Educate your team.
 Make sure that your staff and leadership understand MIPS, how it will measure performance, and how it may affect Medicare reimbursements starting in 2021.

 - Explore National Council learning community opportunities and other technical resources that can improve your performance under MIPS.

-- Familiarize yourself with MIPS behavioral health-related quality measures.
+- Familiarize yourself with the 2019 Quality Measures (you can filter by Mental/Behavioral Health special measure set).
 Which quality measures best suit your clinical practice?
 Check these measures against measures for other quality program initiatives to maximize efficiency and performance levels.

 - Connect with the CMS-funded Transforming Clinical Practice Initiative (TCPI).
 TCPI supports 29 Practice Transformation Networks and Support and Alignment Networks across the country, which provide resources and technical support to help practices improve quality of care, reduce costs, and prepare for value-based payment arrangements.
 Visit http://www.healthcarecommunities.org/ or contact the National Council to learn more.